The Best Auto Insurance Companies 2026

 • Limited local office presence

 USAA's commitment to serving the military community shows in every aspect of their service.
-With the lowest average premiums in the industry and claims handling satisfaction that outpaces competitors, USAA represents the gold standard in auto insurance.
-The company's A++ AM Best rating provides additional peace of mind regarding financial stability.
+With the lowest average premiums in the industry at $131 per month for full coverage, USAA represents the gold standard in auto insurance for those who qualify.
+The company's A++ AM Best rating provides additional peace of mind regarding long-term financial stability.

 Pincher's Pro Tip

 Military families should always get a quote from USAA first.
-Their rates are typically 30-50% lower than competitors, and their claims handling consistently earns top marks in customer satisfaction surveys.
+Their rates are typically among the lowest in the industry, and their claims handling consistently earns top marks in customer satisfaction surveys.

 3. GEICO

-GEICO has built its reputation on affordability and extensive discount options, making it a top choice for budget-conscious drivers.
+GEICO has built its reputation on affordability and an extensive discount program, making it a top choice for budget-conscious drivers — and one of the few insurers offering 23 separate discount categories.

 Pros